CityOfOrlando-2025/COOL/documentation/docs/database/cool-db-setup-guide.md

 SELECT * FROM location;
 ```

-You shoujld see all schema tables plus sample data from the seed file.
+You should see all schema tables plus sample data from the seed file.

 #### 6.4 Resetting and Reloading